Editor's Note: This post has been updated for accuracy and comprehensiveness on June 3, 2020.

-Overall, one-to-one meetings can be a highly effective coaching activity with just some minor tweaks in how you spend this time with your reps.
-Try using the above format with your reps and see if you are able to create a better dialogue that ultimately leads to better results.
+Overall, one-to-one meetings can be a highly effective coaching activity with just some minor tweaks in how you spend this time with your team members.
+Try using the above format with your team and see if you are able to create a better dialogue that ultimately leads to better results.

 Why do them and how to do them effectively